godotengine/godot-docs/classes/class_basematerial3d.rst

 :ref:`TextureFilter<enum_BaseMaterial3D_TextureFilter>` **TEXTURE_FILTER_NEAREST** = ``0``

 The texture filter reads from the nearest pixel only.
-The simplest and fastest method of filtering, but the texture will look pixelized.
+This makes the texture look pixelated from up close, and grainy from a distance (due to mipmaps not being sampled).

 .. _class_BaseMaterial3D_constant_TEXTURE_FILTER_LINEAR: